-I have run a good number of coding dojos, and paricipated in plenty of them too.
-The most common errors I have found can be classified as: Trying to find abstractions to early Drastic code changes under the banner of “refactoring” Both of these problems are solved by practicing the discipline of TDD according to […]
+I have run a good number of test-driven development coding dojos (and behaviour-driven development ones), and participated in plenty of them too.
+The most common errors I have found can be classified as: Trying to find abstractions to early Drastic code changes under the banner of “refactoring” Both of these problems are solved by practising […]

 You can subscribe to the tdd tag micro-feed.